totalspectrum/spin2cpp/doc/spin.md

 #define NAME whatever
 #pragma exportdef NAME
 ```
-exports the definition of the macro `NAME` to other files.
+exports the definition of the (previously defined) macro `NAME` to other files.
 Normally a preprocessor macro only takes effect in the single source file in which it was defined. `#pragma exportdef` applied to the macro causes it to be exported to the global namespace, so that it will be in effect in all subsequent files, including objects.

 Note that macros exported to other files by `#pragma exportdef` have lower priority than macros defined on the command line, that is, `#pragma exportdef NAME` has lower priority than `-DNAME=x`.